Generic Name: mitoxantrone (mye-TOX-an-trone)

 Important safety information:

-- Mitoxantrone will turn your urine a blue-green color.
+- Mitoxantrone may turn your urine a blue-green color.
 It may also cause the whites of your eyes to turn a bluish color.
 This is normal and not a cause for concern.

-- Mitoxantrone may lower your body's ability to fight infection.
-Prevent infection by avoiding contact with people with colds or other infections.
-Notify your doctor of any signs of infection, including fever, sore throat, rashes, or chills.
+- Mitoxantrone may lower the ability of your body to fight infection.
+Avoid contact with people who have colds or infections.
+Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.

 - Some patients using mitoxantrone have developed a type of leukemia.
+Your risk may be increased if you are taking certain other cytotoxic medicines.
+Tell your doctor if you have a history of taking cytotoxic medicines.
 Discuss any questions or concerns with your doctor.

-- Lab tests, including complete blood cell counts, liver function tests, blood chemistry, pregnancy tests, uric acid levels, and heart function tests, may be performed to monitor your progress or to check for side effects.
+- Lab tests, including complete blood cell counts, liver function tests, blood chemistry, pregnancy tests, uric acid levels, and heart function tests (eg, electrocardiogram [ECG], echocardiogram), may be performed while you use mitoxantrone.
+These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Mitoxantrone is not recommended for use in CHILDREN.
-Safety and effectiveness have not been confirmed.
+- Mitoxantrone should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

-- PREGNANCY and BREAST-FEEDING: Mitoxantrone has been shown to cause harm to the fetus.
-If you become pregnant, discuss with your doctor the benefits and risks of using mitoxantrone during pregnancy.
-It is unknown if mitoxantrone is excreted in breast milk.
-Do not breast-feed while taking mitoxantrone.
+- PREGNANCY and BREAST-FEEDING: Mitoxantrone may cause harm to the fetus.
+Avoid becoming pregnant while you use mitoxantrone.
+If you think you may be pregnant, contact your doctor right away.
+Mitoxantrone is found in breast milk.
+Do not breast-feed while using mitoxantrone.

 Possible side effects of mitoxantrone: